 As you might imagine, Windows 10 has a wide variety of security applications running in the background during its use, most under its Windows Defender line.
 These various applications help to protect your devices during use, control the software that is available and keep it patched, manage the data that your device processes between business and personal, and keep your system safe from threats.

 Of course, while it helps that Windows 10 does all of this, it isn’t quite enough to protect you from all threats.
-To really protect your business, you need the support of Symmetric Engineering Group by your side.
+To really protect your business, you need the support of Symmetric IT Group by your side.
 Call (813) 749-0895 to find out more about our IT services, support, and security!